"The Best of Times" in Quenya

 [let there] be for life, for love full powers,

-for of hours [the] best [is] now, is now, is now.
+to the best of times, which is now, is now, is now.

 Now - and not the former days unmemorable.